 Utterly delicious and classic, this creamy Southern macaroni salad has a delicious dressing, fresh herbs, and chunks of ham and cheese for sustenance.
 This is a delicious summer side dish or make ahead lunch item!
 Try it alongside BBQ Sandwiches for a real summer treat.

 HELLO creamy, dreamy pasta salad.
 I am wildly into classic Southern-style side dishes: I think it comes from hardly eating them growing up.
 Church potlucks, though?
 Right up my alley.

 I've had versions of this salad before that were just GOOEY with too much mayo, and that simply will not do.
-Instead, we go really light on the mayo and add some vinegar, sour cream, and a sprinkle of SUGAR to the dressing.
+In this recipe, we go really light on the mayo and add some vinegar, sour cream, and a sprinkle of SUGAR to the dressing.
 Then we pour it over al dente pasta, and add some other flavors to balance out the dish.
 Ham, cheese, fresh herbs, all good stuff.

 You need pasta, of course.
 Use any kind you like, but I like macaroni or something else bendy and curly that really grabs onto all the dressing and other ingredients in the salad.